embergershared/PCRv2-PoC/README.md

   - Access to the Web portal via internal network,
   - Access for the external system to drop files to process,

-- External Private endpoints in dashed lines are optional and for administrative purposes (they can be created, used, then deleted):
+- External Private endpoints in dashed lines are optional and for administrative purposes (they can be created, used, and deleted):
-  - Access to the scm endpoint of the Function App, for app deployments,
+  - Access to the `scm` endpoint of the Function App, for app deployments,
-  - Access to the scm endpoint of the Web App, for app deployments,
+  - Access to the `scm` endpoint of the Web App, for app deployments,
   - Access to the Azure SQL server management, for management.

 ## Repository content